imjohnbo/issue-bot/README.md

   [automatically-generated GitHub token](https://help.github.com/en/articles/virtual-environments-for-github-actions#creating-and-using-secrets-encrypted-variables)
   that is scoped for the repository whose workflow calls the Action.

+## Template variables

+The issue body is treated as a [Handlebars](https://handlebarsjs.com) template, with support for template variables:

+- `previousIssueNumber`: The previous issue number in the series.

 ## Contributing

 Feel free to open an issue, or better yet, a